 - Centers for Disease Control and Prevention FAQs

 If you are a student and need to miss class for medical reasons, please reach out to your instructor regarding your absence and any accommodation requests.
 It is the decision of the instructor whether to provide additional attendance options for the course.
-If necessary, If necessary, Campus Assistance & Resources for Empowerment (CARE) in the Dean of Students Office is available to support you with instructor notifications.
+If necessary, Campus Assistance & Resources for Empowerment (CARE) in the Dean of Students Office is available to support you with instructor notifications.
 Instructor Notifications are not an official excuse to miss class, but they do provide communication to faculty on a student’s behalf to request that the instructor work with the student to complete missed coursework/exams when appropriate.
 It is worth noting that you do not need to share medical information with your instructor.

 Faculty and Staff